 Primary sources are unique materials that are created at the time of a historical event that can serve as proof of historical facts.
 Primary sources are unfiltered materials; the information is not interpreted by someone who was not a witness to the event.
 Primary sources provide a window into the past.
-How do we know about events that have passed?
-Through the primary sources that participants left behind.

-Watch this short this short video about primary sources. è
+Watch this short this short video about primary sources.

 Examples of Primary Sources